Design rule checking (DRC)#

 Rules.add_back_drill_stub_length

-Append a maximum-allowed back-drill stub-length rule.
+Append a maximum back-drill stub length rule.

 Rules.add_copper_balance

-Append a copper-density balance rule.
+Append a copper density balance rule.

 Rule models#